open-telemetry/opentelemetry.io/content/en/community/end-user/discussion-group.md

 weight: 20
 ---

-**As of April 2024, discussion group sessions are discontinued in favor of end-user panels with a more targeted focus.**
+**As of April 2024, discussion-group sessions are discontinued in favor of end-user panels with a more targeted focus.**

 If you would like to participate or help organize a future end-user panel, you